-Pull up a chair as we discuss America's most remarkable president and the making of a comprehensive new biography.
+Pull up a chair as we discuss America's most remarkable president and the making of a comprehensive biography.
 This is a rare opportunity to learn from one of the world's foremost Lincoln scholars.
 Michael Burlingame, who brings an encyclopedic knowledge to his subject, offers this two-volume work for every serious reader, teacher, student, and researcher.

 The Sadowski Professor of History Emeritus at Connecticut College, Michael Burlingame has earned the reputation as a researcher-of-researchers and author or editor of 11 previous Lincoln titles, listed at the end of this article.
 His engaging writing style and seemingly inexhaustible discoveries of new Lincoln materials have made him a legend in Lincoln circles.

-In the interview that follows, you'll catch a glimpse of the biography-in-the-making, as well as a many-sided Lincoln: the poor farm boy with a punitive father, the circuit-riding lawyer who took surprising cases, the shrewd politician with a shrewish wife, the weary president with death at his doorstep.
+In the interview that follows, you'll catch a glimpse of the biography-in-the-making, as well as a many-sided Lincoln: the poor farm boy with a punitive father, the circuit-riding lawyer who took surprising cases, the shrewd politician with a controversial wife, the weary president with death at his doorstep.

 ALO: Why does Abraham Lincoln interest you?